-> This year, we will be exploring how companies that provide vocational training courses for specific industries are using eLearning to reach students all over the world, with the particular example of Discovery Learning who sell personal trainer courses that they deliver through their online Student Zone to customers in the UK and India.
+This year, we will be exploring how companies that provide vocational training courses for specific industries are using eLearning to reach students all over the world, with the particular example of Discovery Learning Personal Trainer Certificates which the company sells online and deliver through an online Student Zone to customers in the UK and India.

-> What to expect
+What to expect

 This year, we’d like to push beyond the mainstream and map out the range of places where we find Moodle in many diverse applications.
 We celebrate the fact that it is no longer the reserve of the university sector – we’re witnessing the increasing use in schools, further education, adult education, health and commercial training sectors.
 Impetus for change is no longer only about cost, but also about flexibility.
 Moodle’s ease of integration and use with other systems and tools to meet the growing demand from learners for co-production and personalisation is a key factor in its success.

 MoodleMoot UK 2011 provides us with an opportunity to celebrate this diversity and showcase the amazing innovative work that is now taking place across all sectors.
 With the advent of Moodle 2.0 we’ll look forward to an exciting future ahead.